fuhengwu2021/distributedai/2-gpu-hardware-networking-and-parallelism-strategies.md

 - Pipeline Parallelism (PP): split model layers into stages, pipeline microbatches.
 Useful for very deep models.
 Watch out for bubble/latency and pipeline scheduling.
 - Sharded Parallelism (SP) / FSDP: shard optimizer and parameter states across ranks to reduce memory footprint.
 - ZeRO (DeepSpeed): staged sharding for optimizer states, gradients, and parameters — scales to very large models with lower memory overhead.
+- Expert Parallelism (EP): distribute different experts in Mixture-of-Experts (MoE) models across devices.
+Each device holds a subset of experts, and tokens are routed to the appropriate expert.
+Used for very large MoE models (e.g., models with 64+ experts).
+Requires efficient routing and load balancing across experts.

 Decision guide: